 Since much of this is preventable, CMA Research Institute launched H2O: Healthy Habitats & Oceans, an educational outreach and direct-action program targeting those audiences with the power to prevent and reduce marine debris: students, the fishing and boating community, and the general public.
 To reach this audience, the program utilizes a mobile marine classroom – a vehicle outfitted with interactive educational exhibits – to conduct visits to middle and high school and coastal community festivals.

 Each class that cycles through is given a lesson on marine debris, a tour, and a scavenger hunt questionnaire to find hidden answers throughout the Classroom.
 Our traveling classroom provides a unique learning experience where we “bring the beach” to communities.
-To directly reduce marine debris from waterways, the program hosts monthly beach cleanups in Palm Beach County.
+To directly reduce marine debris from waterways, the program hosts frequent beach cleanups in Palm Beach County.

 H2O has been On the Go since 2015!